ppatierno/nginx-strimzi-kafka-bridge/README.md

 ```

 In this configuration, the proxy limits the incoming requests as maximum 1 request/sec.
-If it is exceeded, the proxy return error `503 Service Unavailable`.
+If it is exceeded, the proxy returns error `503 Service Unavailable`.

 It is possible to have the proxy accepting a `burst` of requests but processing them at fixed rate (defined by the rate limiting).
 When the burst is exceeded, the proxy returns an error.